 These docile bees are content with burrowing into any wooden structure.
-They merely go out to forage on flowers and bring home food.
+They merely go out to forage for flowers and bring home food.

 Are Carpenter Bees Aggressive?

 Carpenter bees are not aggressive insects.
-Unlike other aggressive ones, carpenter bees would not attack or sting you, if you just leave them alone.
+Unlike other aggressive ones, carpenter bees would not attack or sting you if you just left them alone.

 Should I be Scared of the Carpenter Bee?